 Location - 6 Chapel Rd, Singapore 429509

 Located smack in the middle of Singapore’s Art District, this church marks the beginning of Chinese-Catholic culture in the country.
-Initially, the church catered to the entire Chinese and even Indian Catholic population in the area, however as newer churches were built, many parishioners migrated.
+Initially, it catered to the entire Chinese and even Indian Catholic population in the area.
+However, as newer churches were built, many parishioners migrated.
 The church primarily provides sermons in English with a special Mandarin session on Sunday mornings and a Cantonese session on Sunday afternoons.

 Location - 225A Queen St, Singapore 188551